symplytheo/kierian/README.md

 #### NOTES

 - No Free SMS Provider API to send OTP.
-So for this test purpose, the OTP is sent as part of the response when an account is created.
+So for this test purpose, the OTP is sent as part of the response when a transaction is created.

 - Other endpoints for functionalities like: `Reset PIN`, `Resend OTP for transaction`, etc were not included.